 Only really able to see if a GameShark is used and a clipping cheat used to get into the vents above the bathroom.
-In Rescue there is a procedure that you can go through to allow you to get through a locked door and into some ventilation.
+In Rescue there is a procedure that the player can go through to allow them to get through a locked door and into some ventilation.

 Air Base - Espionage